Forien/foundryvtt-forien-quest-log/README.md

 ## About

 This module is hosted by the [League of Foundry Developers Discord](https://discord.gg/gzemMfHURH).
-The `0.7.x` series of FQL is developed and maintained by [TyphonJS](https://github.com/typhonrt) / [TyphonJS Discord](https://discord.gg/mnbgN8f) and is being updated for stability across core Foundry updates.
+FQL is being updated for stability across core Foundry updates.
 This stability and long term maintenance of such is the _main feature_ of FQL presently.
 You can rest assured that the quest log experience you know and _love_ will continue to be available now and into the future.

-A new continuation quest log module is in the works by TyphonJS that moves the questing experience beyond FQL and is being developed at [typhonjs-fvtt/typhonjs-quest-log](https://github.com/typhonjs-fvtt/typhonjs-quest-log).
-There is no specific ETA for this continuation module at this time.
-In the meantime FQL continues to bring an essential rock solid quest log experience to Foundry VTT.
-TyphonJS is developing a [very modern UI library](https://github.com/typhonjs-fvtt-lib), available for any 3rd party Foundry developer right now, that underpins this new quest log and full time+ work has been ongoing on this effort since October 2021.
-When this library is completed then work on the new quest log will be finished.
+Moving forward FQL is transitioning back to ownership and maintenance by Forien who is active again with Foundry 3rd party development.

 ## Translations